yinmay/node-todo/README.md

 # node-todo
-a small todo list project with node
+a small todo list project with node, typescript